jasonLaster/backbone.wreqr-radio/README.md

 Returns the channel with the supplied `channelName`.
 If no `channelName` is supplied the default channel is returned.

+_Wreqr Radio is also available via `Backbone.Wreqr.radio`_

+## Channel API

 ### Channels Wreqr

 A channel is just an object with an instance of `vent`, `commands`, and `reqres` attached to it.
-You can use these messaging systems on each channel as you're accustomed to.
+You can use these messaging systems on each channel as usual.

 ```js
 var channel = Backbone.radio.channel();